sharontherese/latin-mass-confirmation/content/comparisons/index.md

 I haven't changed any part of the text, but I have taken several liberties with formatting in order to make a visual comparison.

 Sections in red are texts/rubrics removed in the new rite; section in green are texts/rubrics added in the new rite.
-As a disclaimer, the nissing texts/rubrics may appear elsewhere in the Novus Ordo _Ritual Mass for the Conferral of Confirmation_.
+As a disclaimer, the missing texts/rubrics may appear elsewhere in the Novus Ordo _Ritual Mass for the Conferral of Confirmation_.
 It is difficult to compare traditional vs. Novus Ordo ritual texts after a certain point, because of the number of options available in the Novus Ordo rites.

 # My comparison